bellroy/clean-architecture/README.md

 [duckface-interfaces](https://github.com/samuelgiles/duckface) gem to enforce interface implementation.

+## Clean architecture principles

-### Use cases as an organisational principle
+### Screaming architecture - use cases as an organisational principle

 Uncle Bob suggests that your source code organisation should allow developers to easily find a listing of all use cases your application provides.
-Here's an example of how this might look in a Rails application.
+Here's an example of how this might look in a
+Rails application.

 ```